MtnBiker/historical-streets-la/README.md

     * When select a map, 'web' trying to add 18 level tiles when they don't exist and getting errors or allow 'overzooming', i.e., allow the highest available zoom image to be enlarged.
 Don't want to put in thousands of higher level zoom tiles that contain no new information.
     * If zoomed in beyond what's available, no indication of what's going on.
     * Bing map loading causing some errors
     * Confirm that the geographic information storage of the segments is a good choice.
 It's currently a LINESTRING array stored as a string.
+JSON might be more portable between Postgres and JavaScript.
+Rails and Postgres have :line_string, but JavaScript not so much.
+How to write to the json field?
+    *rails generate migration AddJsonToStreets json_path:json line_string:line_string (have both available*)

     * Button text formatting
     * Can localhost and Heroku databases be synced?
 Nice if I could work on localhost.
     * Acknowledgements page TBD, linked to [acknowledgements at Croatian Run Restaurants in Los Angeles 1880&ndash;1930](https://secure-shore-68966.herokuapp.com) and notes on home page cover the basics